amitmse/in_Python_/Neural Network/README.md

 		Units in each hidden layer
 		Choice of activation function

+## Neuron Saturation:
+	If we use sigmoid function as the activation function, then the error term in the output layer slows down as activation saturates.
+If you see as Z tends to grow higher (refer to graph for logistic sigmod function) or smaller the function flattens either to 1 or 0.
+	This is called neuron saturation as it can't go beyond that.
+Which means the differential at that time becomes very low or close to zero.
+This means if the output neuron saturates, then the error for that neuron would be very low.
+Now error as defined above is just the change of cost with respect to that neuron's weighted input (z), the cost would change slowly, with respect to that weight and hence the gradient of that neuron is very low.
+This means the weight update rule or weight learning will slow down.
+So once we calculate the error term of the output layer , BP2 gives an equation of relating the error term in l+1th layer to error terms in lth layer.
+Now we can calculate error terms of each neuron in each inside layers as a function of error terms of the next layer neurons.
+But even the error term of lth layer has the sigmoid function differential term in it.
+Which means when the activation or input to the lth layer is saturated, then the weight incident on that neuron from previous layer would learn slow too.
+Overall, weight learning will slow down if the input activation or the output activation is saturated.

 ---------------------------------------------------------------------------------------------------------------

 - The Turing test is a method to test a machine’s ability to match the human-level intelligence.